tmcgilchrist/ghuntley/content/lately.md

 - Sketching up how we could automate closed captions for twitch broadcasters.
 It's annoying that a segment of society is being excluded by default.

 # what I've done so far this year
+- Refactored homelab infrastructure and now using proxmox/kvm.
-- Rolled my own k8 cluster from source code.
+- Rolled my own k8 cluster the hard way from source code.